4: Writing Straight News for Digital and Print Media

 News comes in two basic types often called straight news and feature news.
 If you were to go to an online news site or read through your social media feed, it would be possible to classify all news as straight news or feature news, so it is important to thoroughly understand both terms.

 Stories that report only the most essential information in a concise and impartial manner are referred to as “straight” news stories.
-Another term often used for these types of stories is "hard news," which suggests the serious nature of most topics covered in straight news.
+Another term often used for these types of stories is "hard news," which suggests the serious nature of most topics covered as straight news.

 Generally, hard news stories deliver “just the facts” as efficiently as possible, while feature news articles aim to provide readers with an immersive experience that infuses factual, timely stories with emotion and a sense of place and broader purpose.

-Some examples of straight news topics include social issues, general politics, economics and local business news, crime, government and court proceedings, education, and technology.
+Some examples of straight news topics include social issues, general politics, economics and business news, crime, government and court proceedings, education, and technology.
 This is not to say that readers will never see feature stories that delve into these topics, but most straight news is about the latest developments in these core social, economic, and political fields.

 Straight news story structures

-News editorials may be written by individual editors, by invited contributors, or they may represent the official view of an editorial board, that is, a group of editors at a newspaper who will deliberate before delivering some shared perspective on current events.
+News editorials may be written by individual editors, by invited contributors, or they may represent the official view of an editorial board, that is, a group of editors at a newspaper who will deliberate before delivering a shared perspective on current events.

 Historically, readers have questioned how news editors could be objective when overseeing news pages but opinionated in editorial pages.
 News editors have long taken pride in striving to set their personal points of view aside when covering news, but many also relish the chance to influence public opinion directly when they feel they have something to say.